 I picked up this swage at a yard sale last summer.
 Below, from the Cyclopedia of Modern Shop Practice (Chicago: American Technical Society, 1907):

 In my neck of the woods, I've heard the round "spud hole" referred to as a "pintel hole."
+Below, also called a "Pritchel hole."

 I love the way that anvil weight is measured.
 Interestingly, in this 1907 American book, they use the British "long" or Imperial hundredweight (cwt. -- centum weight) of 112 pounds (or 8 stone) rather than the "short" hundredweight or "cental" of 100 pounds more commonly used in the U.S. and Canada.